felleg/felleg.gitlab.io-backup/content/posts/20210130-WebScrapingForPreservation.md

 - Sept 2021: Second archive made publicly available: https://archive.org/details/rhdn-20210914.
 Open sourced the scraper.
 - Sept 23 2021: Contacted Nightcrawler of RHDN to let them know of the project and ask for their blessing.
-- Sept 25 2021: Received negative response, website template modifed to heighten security (downloads behing accounts).
+- Sept 25 2021: Received negative response, website template modified to heighten security (downloads behind accounts).
 - Sept 26 2021: Disabled scraper on master branch to prevent useless requests.